pierrelecuyer/LatMRG/README.md

 recursive generators, add-with-carry and subtract-with-burrow, multiply-with-carry and matrix congruential generators.

+The documentation of this software is segmented in multiple locations that each contain different information:
+- This page that contains a list of features and installation instructions.
+  Beware, since Github cannot render mathematical equations, you need to be a bit familiar with the subject to read it.
+- A more comprehensive description of the software, both in terms of number of features listed and explanation of the concepts.
+- A tutorial containing examples using both the executables and the library.
+- The API documentation for the library.

 This software aims at both
 - Providing extensive functionnality through executables
 - Providing easy and ready to use and interface with representations of RNGs to expand the software and build

+## A Word on Multiple Recursive Random Number Generators

+Although most of today's generator use faster scrambling schemes without detectable errors in statistical tests, linear generators still are relevant in Monte Carlo simulations.
+This is because the points they output have a lattice structure which can be studied to verify if the generator is suitable for a specific usage.

 ## Getting it to work